-COLLEGE OF ST. SCHOLASTICA is a four-year residential institution.
+COLLEGE OF ST. SCHOLASTICA is a

+Catholic Benedictine institution and the only independent private college in northeastern Minnesota.
 The College was founded in 1912, and offers undergraduate and graduate degree programs in the liberal arts and sciences and professional career fields.
 The campus is set on a hill overlooking Lake Superior in Duluth, Minnesota.
-In addition to the main campus, the College has extended sites in Brainerd, St. Cloud, and St. Paul, Minnesota.
+In addition to the main campus, the College has extended sites in Brainerd, Rochester, St. Cloud, and St. Paul, Minnesota.

 - Series Five-J issued May 2001 in the amount of \$5,960,000.
-The proceeds of this issue were used to refinance the outstanding portions of Series Two-T and Series Three-E Bonds. - Series Five-R issued May 2003 in the amount of S11,705,000.
-The proceeds were used for the construction of the Wellness Center and for renovations to the Reif Athletic Center.
-The proceeds were also used to build a 96-bed apartment-style residence facility and to refinance the outstanding portion of the Series Three-N Bonds. - Series Six-A issued December 2004 in the amount of \$12,000,000.
-The proceeds of this issue were used to construct and furnish a two-building, 290-bed apartment-style residence facility.
+The proceeds of this issue were used to refinance two existing Authority issues, Series Two-T and Series Three-E bonds. - Series Five-R issued May 2003 in the amount of \$11,705,000.
+The proceeds were used for the construction of the Wellness Center and to make improvements to the Reif Athletic Center.
+The proceeds were also used to build a 96-unit apartment-style residence facility and to refinance the Series Three-N bonds. - Series Six-A issued December 2004 in the amount of \$12,000,000.
+The proceeds of this issue were used to construct and furnish a two-building, 290-bed apartment-style residence facility. - Series Six-S issued November 2007 in the amount of \$8,170,000.
+The proceeds of this issue were used for construction and improvements made to the College's Wellness Center on the Duluth campus.

-CONCORDIA UNIVERSITY, ST. PAUL is a liberal arts university.
-The University was founded in 1893 and is affiliated with The Lutheran Church - Missouri Synod.
+CONCORDIA UNIVERSITY, ST. PAUL

+is a liberal arts university.
+The University was founded in 1893 and is affiliated with The Lutheran Church-Missouri Synod.
 The University offers several programs leading to an Associate of Arts, Bachelor of Arts, or Master of Arts Degree, as well as certificate and degree completion programs.
 The campus is located in a residential neighborhood of St. Paul, a short distance from both downtown St. Paul and Minneapolis, Minnesota.

 - Series Five-A issued April 1999 in the amount of \$1,440,000.
-The proceeds of this tax-exempt, off-balance sheet lease were used for an energy retrofit project including lighting upgrades, a new chiller, variable air volume system and steam system upgrades. - Series Five-P1 issued March 2003 in the amount of \$4,250,000 and Five-P2 issued March 2003 in the amount of \$7,230,000.
-The proceeds of these variable rate bonds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for refinancing prior loans.
+The proceeds of this issue were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades. - Series Five-P1 issued March 2003 in the amount of \$4,250,000 and Five-P2 issued March 2003 in the amount of \$7,230,000.
+The proceeds of these variable rate bonds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for the refinancing of prior loans. - Series Six-Q issued October 18, 2007 in the armount of \$18,155,000.
+The proceeds of these variable rate bonds were used to construct, furnish and equip a 300-bed residence hall.